 Nonetheless, most repair options do unfortunately require you to be without your dentures.
-However, most dentists and labs have excellent working relationships.
+However, our dentist in Lincoln, NE, like many others has an excellent working relationship with local dental labs.
 For this reason, they are able to work extra hard, getting it back to the patient as soon as possible.
 Our Denture Studio offers emergency dental care and works very closely with labs right here in Lincoln, Nebraska, we can ensure that you will get your dentures back in as timely a fashion as possible.

 Fixing Broken Dentures…can I repair them myself?

 It is not recommended by any professional that you attempt to repair dentures yourself.
 We understand “desperate times, call for desperate measures,” but you could do more harm to your dentures.
 With this in mind, damage can be made worse even with the use of an at-home denture repair kit.

 Our dentists in Lincoln, NE at South Lincoln Family Dentistry focus on emergency dental care, and we make sure that we allow enough time in our day to see patients who need emergency dental care.
 Same day and next day appointments are available.
 We also have an emergency number if you experience an issue after hours.
 Equally important, we prefer that patients call with a denture emergency rather than attempting to repair them at home.
 Attempting a repair yourself may result in a longer wait for the damage to be fixed by the lab.